Mochitto/Markdown2Anki/README.md

 - **Support for clozes** including those in code blocks.
 - **Support for images** with automatic importing: the program can find the images you mention in your obsidian notes and copy them to your Anki's media folder.
 - **Support for Obsidian links and images**: using `[[Note.md|my Note]]` and `[[my_image.jpg]]`-like markdown.
+- **Automatic upload of cards to Anki**: the program uses the [AnkiConnect plugin] to upload the cards to Anki automatically.
 - **Accessible config file** that can self-heal (using [Type-Config](https://pypi.org/project/type-config/)): retaining as many custom configurations as possible even if the file is corrupted.
 This also ensures that if options are added with updates, your custom configuration will be retained.
 - **Helpful error messages and feedback**.
 - **Backup files of your inputs**, to help you retry in case something goes wrong.